mafintosh/kirby/README.md

                 --user,-u [username] to set the user.
-Defaults to ubuntu --key,-k [path] to specify a ssh key to use for auth --one to only execute on the latest launched instance
+Defaults to ubuntu --key,-k [path] to specify a ssh key to use for auth --one to only execute on the latest launched instance --parallel to execute the script in parallel across instances

   list        list all instances with the given name
                 --one to only show the latest launched instance --running to only show running instances
+                --select,-s [name-of-property] to only show a single property

   script      show the latest used launch script for the given name